moscarellar/hangman-python/README.md

 ### Site Owner Stories

-The purpose of the site is to create a minimalistic app so Users can play easily.
+The purpose of the site is to create a minimalistic app so users can play easily.

 ## Design